Tofu: What to buy & How to cook it

 - You can also marinate plain tofu yourself, using soya sauce,garlic, grated ginger and/or spices, which is cheaper than buying it ready-made.

 - Silken – firm or soft.
 Silken tofu is sold in longlife tetra packs in many large supermarkets (look in world foods or free from sections), eg Blue Dragon or Morinaga brands.
 It can also be bought fresh, eg Taifun or Unicurd.
 Both longlife and fresh silken tofu are available in Oriental stores.
-It is particularly good as an egg substitute in quiches, cakes and puddings (eg cheesecake or chocolate mousse) and makes very good mayonnaise and sour cream.
+It is particularly good as an egg substitute in quiches, cakes and puddings (eg cheesecake or chocolate mousse) and makes very good mayonnaise.
 However, it doesn’t fry well, so don’t try using it for a stir-fry (unless you really like a sloppy, scrambled addition!)

 - Pre-flavoured eg Taifun – this company makes excellent very firm, dense flavoured tofu that can be eaten raw or cooked.
 Try Smoked (two types); Tofu Rosso; Basil; Hazelnut and more.
 Taifun is a highly ethical company who even use soya beans grown in Germany and Austria!